-- (i) preventing him or her from embarking on the aircraft; - (ii) removing him or her from the aircraft; or - (iii) in case of aviation security officer, arresting him or her without warrant and immediately handing him or her to police for appropriate action. - 74.
-(1) The pilot in command shall, while the aircraft is in flight, have the power and responsibility to-
+- preventing him or her from embarking on the (i) aircraft; - (ii) removing him or her from the aircraft; - (iii) in case of aviation security officer, arresting him or her without warrant and immediately handing him or her to police for appropriate action; or - (iv) if the aircraft is in motion, recall the aircraft.

+Powers and responsibilities of pilot in command.
+74. (1) The pilot in command shall, while the aircraft is in flight, have the power and responsibility to-